theantonius/delectables/README.md

 ## FAQs

-### What is Delectables by Foodmasku?
+### What are Delectables by Foodmasku?
-- A growing collection of food masked people - all photos are high resolution and generated on the blockchain with verified randomness.
+- A growing collection of food masked people minted on the blockchain - all photos are high resolution and generated with verified randomness.

 ### How many will be generated?
 - Between 2000 to 8000 maximum Delectables could exist.